-The NPPF was issued in March 2012 and sets out the Coalition Government's national planning policies.
+The NPPF was issued in March 2012 now replaced by NPPF 2016 and sets out the Government's national planning policies.
 It advises that where development plan policies predate the issuing of the NPPF unless the individual policies are compliant with those in the NPPF the NPPF will take precedence.

-The NPPF paragraph 89 confirms that new buildings in the Green Belt are inappropriate.
+The NPPF confirms that new buildings in the Green Belt are inappropriate.

 "Exceptions to this are:

-• Buildings for agriculture and forestry."
+Buildings for agriculture and forestry."

-The NPPF also confirms that it supports the rural economy and in paragraph 28 confirms that local plans should promote a "strong rural economy" and
+The NPPF also confirms that it supports the rural economy that local plans should promote a "strong rural economy" and